coopermaa/docker-fig/README.md

 [Fig](http://www.fig.sh) is an userful orchestration tool for docker in single node, yet it can't be installed on boot2docker under Windows Host.

-The docker image helps you to run fig to serve the purpose.
+This docker image helps you to run fig to serve the purpose.

 ## How to use docker-fig